delphix/dcs-for-azure-templates/dcsazure_Snowflake_to_Snowflake_prof_pl/README.md

 ### How It Works

+* Reset Discovery Condition
+  * Checks against the `P_RESET_DISCOVERY` parameter to determine if we should profile from scratch or profile from where it left off after last execution
 * Schema Discovery From Snowflake
   * Query metadata from Snowflake `information_schema` to identify tables and columns in the Snowflake instance
 * Select Discovered Tables